This is how contracting

 05

 Every action in the process is cryptographically chained to the previous one using SHA-256 technology with a patent application pending before the USPTO.
-The result is a PDF-exportable report: what service was requested, how many suppliers were invited, all proposals received and their market position, and the award with its documented justification.
+The result is a PDF-exportable Procurement File: what service was requested, how many suppliers were invited, all proposals received and their market position, and the award with its documented justification.
 Verifiable by any independent auditor, regardless of jurisdiction.

-SHA-256 · eIDAS signature · Patent Pending · NISR 4400
+SHA-256 · eIDAS signature · Patent Pending · Procurement File signed

 What service was requested, how many suppliers were reached, all proposals received and their market position, the award with its documented justification.
 Exportable as PDF at any time.
 It is the document you will need to justify every eligible cost of the tax incentive.

-Full certification
+Full coverage

 3 or more proposals received